50+ Employee Satisfaction Survey Questions (2026 Guide)

 14. How satisfied are you with your physical work environment (office, equipment, remote setup)?

-• For hybrid and remote teams, include "remote setup" to capture the full picture.
-Workspace quality directly affects productivity and mood.
+- For hybrid and remote teams, include "remote setup" to capture the full picture.
+Workspace quality directly affects productivity and focus.

 15. My workload is manageable.